Obscenity: Canada

 The Canada Border Services Agency seizes items it labels obscene.

 In 1993, Canadian police arrested the 19-year-old writer of a fictional sex story "The Forestwood Kids"; however, the case was dismissed in 1995.

 In February 2009, citing its Policy On The Classification Of Obscene Material, the CBSA banned two Lucas Entertainment films because they show the "ingestion of someone else's urine... with a sexual purpose".

+In 2016 Mark Marek, owner of bestgore.com, pleaded guilty to breaching obscenity legislation for posting the video of the murder of Jun Lin.
+He received a six-month non-custodial sentence in a plea agreement, and left court after sentencing with his mouth covered in duct tape to protest his prosecution.